flawlesscae/Shopping-Trends/README.md

 # Shopping-Trends
-This repository details my findings from a dataset of the shopping trends for basic item categories gathered across 50 locations.
+This repository documents my findings from a dataset of shopping trends, focusing on core consumer item categories (e.g., groceries, household essentials, basic apparel).
+The data, collected across 50 distinct locations, was analyzed using a combination of statistical methods, including descriptive statistics, correlation analysis, and comparative analysis.
+Visualizations, created using Power BI, are included to illustrate key trends and regional differences.
+The repository aims to provide a clear understanding of consumer purchasing behaviors and identify potential regional market variations.

 ## Shopping Trends Analysis
 ## Outline